ThomasSzentirmay/Heroku-CustomDomain-Tut/README.md

 - Search on the internet for people that have had the exact same problem as you > chances are they have found the fix for you
 - See what ChatGPT has to say.
 Whilst it's not always the best tool to go to, it can definitely provide accurate insights on specfic issues
 - Contact me.
 I would be happy to assist anyone facing specific issues when following this tutorial.
 I ran into quite a few myself, so reach out to me, and jopefully I can help you.
-Contact me [here](thomasszentirmay.com/contact)
+Contact me at thomasszentirmay.com/contact

 Thanks for reading!